wavemotion-dave/ColecoDS/README.md

 be in the same directory as the emulator or else in /roms/bios or /data/bios

+Because the chips used in the Colecovision Hardware were so common in that era, other systems tended to be very close to the CV in terms of hardware.
+Often only the IO/Memory was different.
+As such, ColecoDS also allows cartridge (not disk or cassette) games from "cousin" systems to be played - namely the Sord M5, the SG-1000 and the MSX1.

 If you want to play Sord M5 games, you will also need an 8k sordm5.rom bios in the same directory as the coleco.rom BIOS.